-DAP cannot be selected as a Referral Source unless Service Area is Surgical Oncology and SD 1 is Colorectal, Prostate or Lung.
+DAP cannot be selected as a Referral Source unless the Service Area is Surgical Oncology and SD 1 is Colorectal, Prostate or Lung (currently the only designated DAPs in Ontario).
 If a waitlist entry does not meet these criteria but the patient still proceeds through an assessment centre before they can access specialized care, Central Intake should be selected as the Referral Source.

 If a patient was consulted by a surgeon through the DAP, the Referral Date would be the date when the referral was received by DAP.
-The Consult Date would be the date when the patient had their first consult with the surgeon and the DTT Date would be the date when the surgeon and the patient both agreed to proceed with the surgery.
-Referral Type would either be New Referral or ReReferral depending on how the patient was referred to the DAP
+The Consultation Date would be the date when the patient had their first consult with a surgeon within the DAP (or a delegate if that delegate has been assigned the authority to make a decision to treat surgically.
+For example a nurse practitioner who has been delegated the authority to make a decision to treat on behalf of the surgeon).
+In a scenario where a surgeon who consults with a patient and either refers the patient to themselves and or another surgeon for surgery within the DAP, the consultation date is considered the date that the patient had their consultation with the first surgeon.
+Referral Type would either be New Referral or ReReferral depending on how the patient was referred within the DAP.
+The DTT Date would be the date when a surgeon and the patient both agree to proceed with the surgery.